apache/incubator-kie-kogito-operator/README.md

 ## Kogito Operator environment

-The Operator SDK is updated regularly and the Kogito Operator code typically uses the most recent SDK updates as soon as possible.
-The Operate SDK has not reached a major version yet, so incompatibilities might occur.
+The Operator SDK is updated regularly, and the Kogito Operator code typically uses the most recent SDK updates as soon as possible.

 If you do not have a preferred IDE, use Visual Studio Code with the [`vscode-go`](https://github.com/Microsoft/vscode-go) plugin for Go language tools support.